 A debt management plan is a way of paying back non-priority debts, such as loans or credit cards, in one monthly payment.
 This amount is then paid to your creditors, normally by a debt management plan provider.
 Sometimes, it is called a debt management program.

-Debt management plans are not legally binding.
+Debt management plans aren’t legally binding.
 This means that you can cancel them at any time.

 How does debt management work?

-If you are facing debt problems, making payments to your creditors can be stressful.
+If you’re facing debt problems, making payments to your creditors can be stressful.

 Debt management help is available for free from organisations such as StepChange.
 You can also get debt advice from charities like StepChange, too.